Transfer to CS

 We're unable to provide any further information about the decision-making process because each application cohort is different.
-For students who are not successful in transferring to CS, they should look at the Computing Option if they want to add Computer Science study to their degree.
+For students who are not successful in transferring to CS, they should look at the Computing Minor if they want to add Computer Science study to their degree.

-Timeline - Applications will be accepted three times a year; once per a term.
+Applications will be accepted three times a year; once per a term.
 The online applications typically open in the 3-4th week of the term and closes during the last month of the term (around the 2-3rd week or the 15th).
 Late applications will NOT be accepted.
 Results are typically released the first week of the following term.

 I'm currently a Math student and I'd like to transfer to CS.
 What do I do?